ksu-cs-textbooks/cis300/content/appendix/vs/_index.md

 {{% notice note %}}

-This guide is based on Visual Studio Community 2022, version 17.6.1, released May 22, 2023.
+This guide is based on Visual Studio Community 2022, version 17.10.5, released July 25, 2024.
 The user interface may have some differences in other versions.

 {{% /notice %}}